 “From above they say that you have not distanced yourself clearly from your family.”

 “So what is the decision?
 It is about a human being.
 There must be a decision.
 What is the decision about my father?
 What documents have you had from the central authorities?”

 “No, the application has not been sent on, but now it will be.”

 “Such a person?
 What does that mean?
 Have I written something reactionary or shouted reactionary slogans?
-I am just a young man asking to be admitted into a production team.
+I am just a young man who wishes to move forward.
 Tell me what is wrong with that?”

-I was not knocked out and wrote my second application in the next days, gave it to the production team leader asking him to send it on.
+I was not knocked out and wrote my second application in the next days, gave it to the secretary of the party branch asking him to send it on.
 I continued like that until I had written eight applications.
 I did not lose heart and had no feelings of inferiority.
-I just thought that there were more good than bad people in the party and the commune.
-I told the production team leader that without his accept I would not become a member.
+I just thought that there were more good than bad people in the party and the youth league.
+I really wanted to join the youth league and told the party secretary that I needed his support.
 When I had written eight applications I was finally approved as a member.
-But it only happened after I had had the support of the leader of the production brigade of the people’s commune.
+But it only happened after I had had the support of the secretary of the people’s commune’s youth league.
 He came to the village and talked to me for five days.
 We came close and became really good friends.
 When shortly afterwards he took over the job as the leader of the out-of-school education of the people’s commune, he was also the one who took the “black material’’ about me and simply burned it.
 It happened in the way that he took me up into the mountains to a small ravine.
 We sat down, and he said: